About Michele Kong

 Of course Asian Americans, for example, like finding an Asian American therapist.
 Researchers define ‘match’ by ethnicity.
 However, there is such a wide variety of experiences that can unfortunately be flattened by any group label.

 These are merely a few illustrations.
 Here I am suggesting nuances for what to consider regarding what may feel like a match for you.
-Ultimately, feeling a strong connection and commonalities with the therapist you choose can contribute to more positive experiences in therapy.
+Ultimately, feeling a strong connection and commonalities with the therapist you choose can contribute to more positive experiences in building a trusted alliance.

 Some gravitate to my particular blend of West Coast casual mixed with pointed intellect.